Why Letting Off Steam Doesn’t Help

 The conditioning model of anger.
 Conditioning was discovered many years ago by Ivan Pavlov, who trained dogs to salivate to the ringing of a bell.
 As he fed them he rang a bell.
 Soon, he could ring the bell and they’d salivate, even if he didn’t feed them.
 People with a hair trigger get angry at the slightest stimulus because they’ve conditioned themselves to be angry.
 Knowing this is the key to healing yourself from anger.

 To schedule a first appointment please select this link.
 Although experienced with emergencies, that is not my practice focus.
-I work with people who can reliably cope, are not at risk or in crisis, are not considering harming themselves, others, or their property, and are seeking to grow.
+I work with people who can reliably cope, are not at risk or in crisis, are not thinking of harming themselves, others, or their property, who don’t get into physical fights and are seeking to grow.